adazzle/react-data-grid/README.md

 ###### `isRowSelectionDisabled?: Maybe<(row: NoInfer<R>) => boolean>`

-A function used to disable row selection on certain rows.
+Function to determine if row selection is disabled for a specific row.

 ###### `onSelectedRowsChange?: Maybe<(selectedRows: Set<K>) => void>`

-A function called when row selection is changed.
+Callback triggered when the selection changes.

 ```tsx
 import { useState } from 'react';